-To read or listen to articles, reviews and interviews about Invisible Cities, visit The Age, Radio National Books & Arts, ABC774’s The Conversation Hour, Triple R’s The Grapevine (listen from 2:01:56), The Jacky Winter Group, Assemble Papers, SYN FM’s Art Smitten, Fremantle Gazette.
+To read or listen to articles, reviews and interviews about Invisible Cities, visit The Age, Radio National Books & Arts, ABC774’s The Conversation Hour, VICE, Triple R’s The Grapevine (listen from 2:01:56), The Jacky Winter Group, Assemble Papers, SYN FM’s Art Smitten, Fremantle Gazette.

 Invisible Cities Team